 History teaches us as much about ourselves as the past.
 As a former history and mathematics teacher at a large inner-city high school, I have seen firsthand the transformative power of historical exploration.
 Teaching in both Kalamazoo public high schools profoundly shaped my teaching practice and philosophy.
 Experiencing history’s powerful impact on my students and the community inspired me to pursue my doctorate in the subject.

-I am now a faculty member at Claremont Graduate University in the School for Arts and Humanities, a Visiting Professor in Digital Humanities at Claremont McKenna College and the Director of the Digital Research Studio at The Claremont Colleges.
+Currently, I am a faculty member at Claremont Graduate University in the School for Arts and Humanities, a Visiting Professor in Digital Humanities at Claremont McKenna College, and the Director of the Digital Research Studio at The Claremont Colleges.
 The course website for the introductory digital humanities course for librarians is available here: dhatccl101.com/.
 Tutorials, workshop materials, and reflections on my work are available at AshleyRSanders.com.

 In May 2015, I completed my Ph.D. in History at Michigan State University.
 My manuscript, based on my dissertation, explores how and why settler colonies developed in the American Midwest (1776-1795) and Algeria (1830-1848) by examining interactions between Indigenous communities, colonists, colonial administrators, the military, and the métropole.
 Despite differences in geography, relative size of the military presence and Indigenous demographics, my research reveals previously overlooked sets of actors and the remarkably similar trajectories of these disparate settler colonies.
 I argue that settler colonies in the American Midwest and Algeria resulted from a bottom-up process in which settler desires for land and greater economic opportunities compelled them to emigrate and stake their claim to these territories.